Esben-Andreas-Madsen/GMD1/Log_1_Roll_a_ball.md

 # Roll-a-ball

-I completed the roll-a-ball guide and learned the basics of creating games in Unity.
+We completed the roll-a-ball guide and learned the basics of creating games in Unity.

-It went fine except for scripting where Rider kept complaining till I gave in and downloaded VS instead.
+In the development process there were some minor issues.
+These issues were mainly related to the choice of the IDE.
+We have solely used Rider as an IDE for C# up until this point, however working with Unity that proved difficult.
+Rider kept complaining about the scripts and in the end it was for more feasible to switch to Visual Studio.

 Here are some screenshots of the game:

 ![image](https://github.com/Esben-Andreas-Madsen/GMD1/assets/91538845/5030d6bb-6c5e-42d5-9be3-b34dbbba4092)